-Like the “wise old man” in mythology and fairytales, the Sage is a matured version of the magician.
+Like the “wise old man” in mythology and fairytales, the Sage is a matured version of the magician that has control over his emotions.
 One could argue the latter still has naive tendencies which are culpable of creating illusions and making a mess of matters.

 This is because, as mentioned earlier, the magician is associated with the feminine principle which stirs your emotions.
 And emotions – such as cravings – can be misleading illusions.
 The ability to detach from your emotions, however, is what makes the Sage wise.